-While the pōwhiri is more of a welcoming haka, the haka that New Zealand is renowned for, is a war dance used to intimidate the enemy; if you’ve seen the All Blacks rugby team before a game, you’ll have seen this version of the haka.
+The haka is a war dance, used to intimidate the enemy.
+So, if you’ve seen the All Blacks rugby team before a game, you’ll have seen this version of the haka.

 Known locally as Te Reo Māori language, you’re highly likely to hear the kiwi people speaking some of the Māori language.
-So here are a few words to help you become familiar!
+Here are a few words to help you become familiar!

 • Haere mai! – Welcome

 • Moana – Sea

 • Roto – Lake

 • Whare – House

 • Whānau – Family

 If you’re looking for a New Zealand culture tour along with adventure and epic nature, you can experience and learn more about Māori culture on the Wild Kiwi Northern Voyager route.